 Ultimately, it’s about picking what works for you.
 In many cases, you may decide to use several of these tools and platforms at once.
 This will enable your team to capture a wide net of useful data.
 The use of a single platform or tool is unlikely to tick all of the boxes.

 Chameleon can play an important role in your product analytics stack.
-Using our in-product surveys, your team can gain immediate user feedback, helping to inform your strategic decision making on boosting product engagement.
+Using in-product Microsurveys, your team can gain immediate user feedback, helping to inform your strategic decision making on boosting product engagement.